quanta-research-cambridge/openstack-stress-test/README.rst

   NOVA_URL
   NOVA_VERSION

-In our setup, we use ``nova-manage.py`` to generate a file that contains these values.
+In our setup, we use ``nova-manage [project name] [zipfile name]`` to generate a file that contains these values.
 The file is then sourced before the test is executed.

 Finally, you will need to provide the path to the private SSH key that provides public key SSH access to the Nova controller.
 Set the environment